mrgaaron/docs/source/guides/gateway.rst

 Writing via a gateway
 =====================

-..
-TODO:: Guide on the gateway pattern of writing to TempoIQ.

 Sometimes, it's not feasible for deployed devices to write data directly to TempoIQ.
 A common solution is to use a gateway server to ingest and queue data